i am tired of hiding my sensitivity

 Now, I am seeing these qualities as gifts, and I don't want to be ashamed of them.
 I want to bring them into my blog and embrace them!
 Someone needs to give sensitivity the power.

-I'm going to share another childhood memory to promote the healing I suggested in my last post.
+I'm going to share another childhood memory to promote the inner child work I've been processing.

 My very first “goodbye” ever to be said.
 My 2nd grade teacher.
 We were her last class before she retired.